stawarzkrzysztof/voice_classification_mfcc_gmm/README.md

 # Voice Classification using MFCC and Gaussian Mixture Models

 ## About
 This is one of my first self-made project.
-The script trains on `.wav` recordings and then classifies them.
+The script trains on `.wav` recordings and then classifies them, then repeats it with different number of MFCC's (`n_mfcc`) and Gaussian Mixture components (`n_components`) to see how these two parameters influence the results.

+## Goal
+My goal there was to use my basic knowledge of Machine Learning I obtained this year and implement it.
+I was curious if classifying the sound would be as easy and trivial as classifying images.
+It turns out... it is much easier!

 ## External Packages
 The following packages are required for script to work:
 ```text